hwayne/hacker-test-history/README.md

 ####  002E Have you ever used program overlays?

+Normally, when a program runs, the entire thing is loaded into memory where the CPU can get at it.
+However, a very large program might not fit into the computer's memory, especially if the program also needs to work with a large amount of data.
+"Overlays" are one solution to this problem: divide the program into smaller chunks, and have the "main" program unload one chunk and load another when it's needed.
+This works best with programs that have different modes of operation, like a game with a "strategy" phase and a "tactics" phase, or an office suite with a "word processor" mode and a "spreadsheet" mode.

+Most operating systems only provide a way to run a single, entire program at once, so an overlay system is much more complex, and often involves doing a lot of work the operating system would normally do on your behalf.

 ####  002F Have you met any IBM vice-president?

 ####  0030 Do you know Dennis, Bill, or Ken?